Derogation is only possible for non-commercial movements

 Isolation under official supervision

-Be aware that under the isolation period the animal must not leave the place of isolation.
+Be aware that during the isolation period, the animal must not leave the place of isolation.
 Furthermore, it must not come into contact with extraneous animals and persons.

 All measures associated with the isolation of the animal shall be applied at the expenses of the owner.